 “I got really upset.
 This is far from how we do things in Sweden.
 So I called them and told them I’ll book a flight on Wednesday and come and collect all the dogs.
 They didn’t take me seriously,” she says.

 Feeling very upset at the conditions of the first pound that she visited, Carina adopted 12 dogs and eventually found homes for them all in Sweden.
 So began Hundar Utan Hem (translation from Swedish: Dogs Without Homes).
 Carina now divides her time between Hundar Utan Hem and work as a dog trainer.

 “I wanted to help every dog, now I realise you can’t.
 I had to make the choice which to save and which not to save, and that’s really hard,” she says.

 Carina is amazed at the difference between Swedish and Irish attitudes on dog ownership.
-In Stockholm, dogs live charmed lives, riding the trains and visiting the supermarkets with their owners.
+In Sweden, dogs live charmed lives, riding the trains and visiting the supermarkets with their owners.
 Carina can only remember encountering one stray dog in Sweden in her life, and that one was found by the police four hours after it disappeared, after the owner placed a missing dog call.

 “Dogs sleep in the bedroom, sometimes in the bed and they always live indoors,” she says.

 “In Ireland, I noticed one of the questions for rehousing a dog is ‘Will the dog sleep inside or will it sleep out in the garden?’
 I was thinking, ‘why would you have a dog if he’s going to sleep in the back garden?’”

 Once they arrive in Sweden, Carina says the dogs have very little problem adapting to their new country.

 All dogs are vaccinated and microchipped, and neutered before they travel to Sweden and Carina does everything possible to assure the dog will be arriving in a settled household.
 A representative of her group will conduct an interview with the prospective family, as well as a home-check.